adinvadim/theme-import-webpack-plugin/README.md

 ```
 const ThemeImportWebpackPlugin = require('theme-import-webpack-plugin');

-// set theme in THEME env or
+// set theme in THEME env or npm_config_theme or in options.theme

 module.exports = {
     resolve: {